bravo-diego/bravo-diego/README.md

 ## About me

-**`MSc Student Statistical Computing @ CIMAT Monterrey`**
+**`MSc Student Statistical Computing @ CIMAT`**

-I'm a molecular biologist who decided to move on to data science field.
-Troughthout last years I focused on developing my data skills through courses and certifications such as __Google Data Analytics Professional Certificate__ and __Excel Skills for Business__.

-Currently I'm a full-time student of a master's degree program in Statistical Computing Applied to Data Science at _Mathematics Research Center_ ([CIMAT](https://www.cimat.mx/nuestras-sedes/sede-monterrey/) Monterrey).
+I’m a former molecular biologist who transitioned into data science field.
+Currently, I'm pursuing a master’s degree in Statistical Computing Applied to Data Science at _Mathematics Research Center_ (more info at [*Maestria en Computo Estadistico CIMAT Monterrey*](https://mce.cimat.mx/es)), where I've been developed a deep understanding in data analysis, statistical learning, machine learning, deep learning, and big data frameworks.
+My background in biology allows me to bring a unique interdisciplinary perspective to data-driven projects.

-At the same time I'm focused on improving my Data Analytics skills and developing an expertise in Python Programming language and its most useful and popular data science libraries through __Applied Data Science with Python__ and __Statistics with Python__ Specializations.
-Also I'm trying to improve my Data Visualization skills in __Tableau__ (click [here](https://public.tableau.com/app/profile/diego.godinez.bravo) to see my vizzes).
+At the same time, I'm focused on deepening my understanding of statistical theory, improving my data analytics skills, and developing expertise in Python programming through specializations like _Statistics with Python_ series and Kaggle competitions.
+I'm also working on improving my data visualization skills using Tableau  (click [here](https://public.tableau.com/app/profile/diego.godinez.bravo) to see my vizzes).

 Since my main goal is to create an online portfolio to show up my knowledge and try to solve real-world business problems, I'm creating this profile so you can see my learning path and growth as a data profesional.

-If you’re transitioning to data analytics like me, follow and let’s grow togheter 💐
+If you’re transitioning to data analytics like me, follow and let’s grow togheter! 💐

+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/bravo-diego/).

 ***